Heel Pain (Plantar Fasciitis)

 Keeping You in Motion at Lakeshore Bone & Joint Institute

-Our board-certified foot surgeons, Paul J. Gruszka, M.D., and Scott P. Fielder, M.D., and our specialty-trained podiatrists, Marc S. Bruell, D.P.M., Rachel L. Stern, D.P.M., Brian T. Damitz, D.P.M., Ronald E. Izynski, D.P.M., and Aaron K. Ruter, D.P.M., can diagnose and treat your plantar fasciitis.
+Our board-certified orthopedics surgeon, Paul J. Gruszka, M.D., and our specialty-trained podiatrists, Rachel L. Stern, D.P.M., Brian T. Damitz, D.P.M., Aaron K. Ruter, D.P.M., and Hassan Usmani, D.P.M., can diagnose and treat your plantar fasciitis.
 Our foot specialists also provide any follow-up care you may need.
 While it may be possible to treat your condition without surgery by using custom-made orthotics or a nonsurgical treatment, if surgery is required, our doctors can expertly perform the procedure that is needed.

 To schedule an appointment with one of our experienced foot surgeons or podiatrists, please call (219) 921-1444 or request an appointment online.